rohitsahu4/Farmista/README.md

-# gramiksha-udaan
+# Farmista

-> An Udaan Admin Panel for Gramiksha fellows
+> An Online MarketPlace and Learning portal for Farmers.(Hackathon)

 ## Build Setup